Uddeshya-Raj/pages_testing/docs/index.md

-You might be familiar with how GitHub Pages helps you share your work with the world or maybe you have attended a class that helped you build your first GitHub Pages site.
+<h1>You might be familiar with how GitHub</h1>
+Pages helps you share your work with the world or maybe you have attended a class that helped you build your first GitHub Pages site.
 Recent improvements to GitHub Pages have made it easier to publish your site from a variety of sources.
 One of these sources is your repository’s /docs folder.

 Quality documentation is a hallmark of any healthy software project.
 For open-source projects, however, maintaining a robust compendium of knowledge detailing all the ins and outs is paramount.
 Well-curated documentation increases your project’s approachability, provides asynchronous guidance, and fosters the type of uncoordinated collaboration that propels open-source software development.